13luiscabral13/SDLE/docs/Report.md

 }
 ```

+---

-## 2. Local First
+## 3. Local First

-The persistence of data from recognized lists becomes crucial.
-In the initial phase, the client app checks for the presence of a local database:
+- In the initial phase, the client app checks for the presence of a local database following the predefined schema;

-- If present, loads its content, lists and corresponding items;
-- If absent, creates an empty database following the predefined schema;

 <p align="center">
   <img src="../imgs/Database.png">
   <p align="center">Figure 1: Database Schema</p>
 </p><br>

--> Repare-se que só donos podem eliminar o seu próprio

-To enable the secure sharing of shopping lists between users, two requirements should be concurrently met upon their creation:

-- The list must be instantiated locally, following the Local First approach;
+- The URL is instantiated locally using UUID v4:
+  - global uniqueness
-- The generated URL must be unique throughout the system and serve as the identifier for that specific list;
+  - it does not rely on any user input, which may not be unique throughout the system

-If the URL construction relies on the list name and/or creation timestamp, conflicts may arise in the system.
-To address this concern, the current implementation is based on `UUIDs`[8].
-UUIDs (*Universally Unique Identifiers*) are globally unique identifiers that ensure uniqueness throughout the system.
-In this scenario, version 4 of UUIDs is selected, which provide a high probability of uniqueness as they are based on random data.
-This makes them suitable for generating unique URLs in a distributed system where nodes cannot communicate initially.
+  - is independent of timestamps, which can be desynchronized between nodes

+---

 <p align="center">
   <img src="../imgs/Local.png">
   <p align="center">Figure 2: Local First approach</p>
 </p><br>

-As depicted in [Figure 2], the client web application has three essential tasks: client request management, fault tolerance, and cloud connection.
-For improved management and isolation of each action, `Worker Threads` with `Mutex` were utilized.
-Since they will be manipulating the same data structure (a CRDT [2], to be further explored), it is necessary to ensure concurrency control and inhibit potential errors and inconsistency.

-### 2.1 Client Request Management

-This includes handling user inputs, processing requests promptly, and ensuring a responsive interaction with the application.

-### 2.2 Fault tolerance

-The web application periodically stores the volatile manipulated information in the local database file.
-This way, even if there is an error in the application or connectivity issues, most, if not all, of the user's changes will be saved, including those that have not yet been backed up to the cloud.

-### 2.3 Cloud connection

-The previously described approach will ensure the proper functioning of the web application even without a connection to the cloud.
-To manage data cloud backup, the client-side periodically attempts to establish a connection with the cloud for the following purposes:

-- Sending modified local information to the cloud to propagate it throughout the system;
-- Updating local information based on what is received from the cloud;
+- `Client request management`;
+- `Fault tolerance`: periodically, the current state of the Cart is stored in the local database, allowing data recovery from the node in case of failure;
+- `Cloud connection`: periodically, if there is a connection to the cloud, the current state of the cart is sent.
+The response, which is a sub-state of the server that the client should be aware of for the update, can be merged immediately.

+Improved management and isolation of each action by using `Worker Threads`, with `Locks` for concurrency control.

+---

 ## 3. Cloud

-In this cloud-based system, clients exclusively connect to a central proxy server.
-This architecture offers several key advantages:
+Clients exclusively connect to a central proxy server

 - An end-to-end system without the user being aware of the cloud implementation, including details such as the number of available servers or their corresponding addresses;
 - Elimination of the need for a fixed connection between the client and server or a fixed number of servers always available;